coolplumok/Vegeterians/README.md

 The following instructions assume you are already familiar with using a terminal program.
 1. Install Prerequesite [Git](https://git-scm.com/downloads), [Node.js LTS](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/en/docs/install), [Vagrant](https://www.vagrantup.com/), and [VirtualBox](https://www.virtualbox.org/), if you haven't already.
 2. Open a terminal window and change into your working directory with `cd ~/work`
-3. Clone this repository with `git clone https://github.com/Vegeteriansnetwork/Vegeterianslive.git`
+3. Clone this repository with `git clone https://github.com/coolplumok/Vegeterians.git`
-4. Change into the project directory with `cd Vegeterianslive`
+4. Change into the project directory with `cd Vegeterians`
 5. Run `vagrant up` to provision the virtual machine.
 This will take a while.
 6. Finally, run `vagrant ssh -c "cd /vagrant && foreman start"` to start the local web server.
 7. Visit http://0.0.0.0:3000 in your web browser to see Vegeterians's splash screen.
 If it doesn't load, or styling is missing, wait another minute and refresh the page.